 Figure 1 (source)

-While Amazon may still be the go-to for online shopping, furniture included, COVID-19 has caused a decisive shift in consumers’ attitudes toward the e-commerce giant.
+While Amazon may still be the go-to for online shopping, including within the furniture industry, COVID-19 has caused a decisive shift in consumers’ attitudes toward the eCommerce giant.
 As Amazon workers went on strike in demand of better protections and benefits during the pandemic, many previous Amazon shoppers are eager to find alternatives.

 Here’s how to invest in an online experience that will set you apart from the competition, with some examples from Burrow’s sleek website:

 - Cut the excess words.
-Shopping for furniture is a visual decision-making process.
-Let your beautiful product images do the talking in every section of your website and keep words to a minimum.
+Shopping for home furnishings is a visual decision-making process.
+Let your beautiful product images do the talking in every section of your furniture website and keep words to a minimum.
 Here’s Burrow’s seating section in Figure 2:

 - Streamline the checkout process.
-Shoppers hate the “sign-in” barrier at checkout, so much so that 30 percent of customers in one study abandoned their cart upon meeting it.
+Shoppers hate the “sign-in” barrier at checkout, so much so that 30% of customers in one study abandoned their cart upon meeting it.
 Provide a guest checkout option, and design a payment process that’s quick and user-friendly, like here in Figure 3: